GerritCodeReview/gerrit-load-tests/README.md

 The options are:

+- `--config` (default: `None`): Path to a config file (optional).
+The config file has to be present in the container, either by building it in or by mounting it.
+  Parameters will overwrite configuration from file.
 - `--duration` (default: `None`): Duration, for which to run the tests in seconds (optional; if not set, test runs until stopped)
 - `--password` (default: `secret`): Password of Gerrit user used for executing